-1.18 The Core Strategy Vision and Strategic Objectives highlight the positive contribution that housing will be expected to make to creating and sustaining mixed communities where high quality affordable housing and appropriate market housing address the needs and demands of the local population.
+- 1.18 The Core Strategy Vision and Strategic Objectives highlight the positive contribution that housing will be expected to make to creating and sustaining mixed communities where high quality affordable housing and appropriate market housing address the needs and demands of the local population.
 New-build housing must also make a positive contribution to achieving a balanced housing market, creating opportunities for smaller and more affordable types of housing suitable for all: for down-sizing; for younger families; for newly forming households and for the growth of the private rented sector.
-Adequate provision must also be made for our older and vulnerable residents whose needs can best be met through new-build housing and accommodation schemes.

-6 Christchurch and East Dorset Consultation Draft Housing and Affordable Housing SPD

-1.19 Not only will these steps contribute to meeting today's housing needs, but new developments that create more diverse and mixed communities will help to reduce the longer-term economic risks associated with an ageing population and maintaining a diverse and skilled work-force for the future.
-And in accordance with the National Planning Policy Framework guidance, detailed housing proposals will be expected to reflect findings from the Strategic Housing Market Assessment (SHMA) evidence base taking account of current and future demographic trends, market trends and the needs of different groups within the community.

-1.20 'Meeting Local Needs' Policies (LN1 to LN7) of the Christchurch and East Dorset Core Strategy define the principles and framework for implementing the housing and accommodation aims of the Core Strategy Vision and Strategic Objective Five.

-1.21 This Supplementary Planning Document provides further guidance on Core Strategy Policies LN1, 3, 4 & 7.

-- LN1: Size and Type of Dwellings

-- LN3: Provision of affordable housing

-- LN4: Affordable Housing Exception Sites

-- LN7: Housing and Accommodation proposals for Vulnerable People
+Adequate provision must also be made for our older and vulnerable residents whose needs can best be met through new-build housing and accommodation schemes. - 1.19 Not only will these steps contribute to meeting today's housing needs, but new developments that create more diverse and mixed communities will help to reduce the longer-term economic risks associated with an ageing population and maintaining a diverse and skilled work-force for the future.
+And in accordance with the National Planning Policy Framework guidance, detailed housing proposals will be expected to reflect findings from the Strategic Housing Market Assessment (SHMA) evidence base taking account of current and future demographic trends, market trends and the needs of different groups within the community (NPPF paragraphs 50 &159). - 1.20 'Meeting Local Needs' Policies (LN1 to LN6) of the Christchurch and East Dorset Core Strategy define the principles and framework for implementing the housing and accommodation aims of the Core Strategy Vision and Strategic Objective Five. - 1.21 This Supplementary Planning Document provides further guidance on Core Strategy Policies LN1, 3, 4 & 6. - LN1: Size and Type of Dwellings (Page 168 of Core Strategy) - LN3: Provision of affordable housing (Page 170 of Core Strategy) - LN4: Affordable Housing Exception Sites (Page 172 of Core Strategy) - LN6: Housing and Accommodation proposals for Vulnerable People (Page 175 of Core Strategy)